vivianusdjpy/Nairobi-Hospital-test-for-hypothyroidism./README.md

   3)Have the lowest RMSE score possible

-      c) Understanding the context
-HassConsult offers investment-grade developments all over the City.
-The developments have been conceptualized by their development team to be high quality assets using a data-driven approach in planning and design, that gears property for high rental returns and an escalated rate of capital growth.

-      d)Factors that increase the risk for hypothyroidism Being a woman
+      c) Understanding the context: Factors that increase the risk for hypothyroidism Being a woman

 Are older than 60